Meet the Counseling Staff

 Heather Drum, LCMHCS, LCAS

 I am a therapist licensed in the treatment of both mental health and substance use, practicing in this field for over 20 years.
 I work with adolescents, adults, couples, and families.
 I have experience working with depression, anxiety, dual diagnosis, severe and persistent mental illness, women’s issues, and adjustment matters regarding relationships & life changes.
 I utilize a collaborative strengths-based approach, drawing from Person-Centered Therapy, Cognitive Behavior Therapy, and elements of Solutions Focused Counseling.
 This approach is individualized to each person’s goals and needs.
 I also value the importance of supporting the entire family system.
+I am also trained in the modality of Brain Spotting

 When providing couples counseling, I utilize the Gottman Method, focusing on disarming conflict, increasing communication & intimacy, removing barriers, and increasing empathy & understanding of the couple’s relationship.